MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ```

 ##  <a name="detach"></a>  CD2DBrush::Detach
- Detaches resource interface from the object
+ Detaches resource interface from the object.

 ```
 ID2D1Brush* Detach();